-A spare room home office is a potential blank canvas for you to personalise as your own.
-You'll have privacy, more space for your desk, chair, tech and storage and there's no need to tidy everything away every night – you can simply shut the door.
+If you’re fortunate enough to have a spare room that you can convert into a home office, think of it as a blank canvas for you to personalise.
+You'll have privacy, more space for your desk, chair, tech and storage and there's no need to tidy every night – you can simply shut the door.

 Many households will have the internet router set up behind the TV in the living room.
 If that's the case, you're more likely to get a speedy internet connection while using a laptop in the same room.
 Running an ethernet cable from the router to your computer is another option, but make sure nobody trips over it.